 The Appearance of Bubble Tea

 To display the tea’s bubbling nature, bubble tea is served in transparent cups.
 Besides, there are several ways of the tea preparation.
 The ingredients – such as crushed ice, fruits, teas, and milk – are blended in varied ways for tossing up that fancy-looking milkshake.
-Only the drink has to be shaken thoroughly after mixing all the different ingredients, and lip-smacking bubble tea is ready for you to savor.
+Only the drink has to be shaken thoroughly after mixing all the different ingredients.
+Then, lip-smacking bubble tea is ready for you to savor.